 4 Credits Students study the physical and geological processes that control the formation and evolution of coasts, coastal morphology, classification, beach formation and evolution, and human impact on coasts.
+Course Fee.
+Prerequisites: GSC 107, GSC 112, or GSC 120

 GSC 370 - Glacial Geology